peterhinch/micropython-mqtt/mqtt_as/README.md

 ### 3.2.5 disconnect (sync)

 No args.
-Disconnects from broker, closes socket.
-Note that disconnection suppresses the Will (MQTT spec.
+Sends a DISCONNECT packet to the broker, closes socket.
+Disconnection suppresses the Will (MQTT spec.
 3.1.2.5).
-Should only be called on termination as there is no recovery mechanism.
+Should only be called on termination as the module is left in an unusable state.
+There is no recovery mechanism.

 ### 3.2.6 close (sync)